devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 # SimVar

-A SimVar is a simulator data from Flight Simulator.
+A SimVar is a simulator data from Microsoft Flight Simulator.
 There are several types of SimVar.
 Please refer to the [Flight Simulator SDK](https://docs.flightsimulator.com/html/Introduction/SDK_Overview.htm) for more information.

 # See Also